AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

    1. Video announcements.
    1. Video played within the eLlearningcontent.
 This is driven by the content.
    1. Video uploaded in Social Learning.
-   1. Video created in Captivate Prime desktop app.
+   1. Video created in Learning Manager desktop app.
    1. Video content created using migration process.
    1. Video playback in mobile app in offline mode.